 The scenic beauty created by the bluffs overlooking the Seekonk River was inviting and conducive to institutional establishment.
 Butler Hospital, one of the nation's oldest psychiatric institutions, was built in 1847 on the Richard Browne Farm at the end of Rochambeau Avenue.
 Its gothic structure was landscaped in a rural setting as part of a plan to remove patients from the stresses of the everyday world.

 By the 20th century, institutional growth became more neighborhood oriented.
 Some of the notable religious institutions include the Central Baptist Church on Lloyd Avenue, Temple Emanuel on Taft Avenue, and St. Sebastian's Roman Catholic Church on Cole Avenue.
-Today, the Blackstone neighborhood remains primarily residential and is one of the City's more affluent neighborhoods.

 Map of the Blackstone Neighborhood